-With today's very busy lifestyles, not everyone has time to make a cake from scratch.
-I find myself using more cake mixes, and why not?
+Not everyone has time to make a cake from scratch.
+If you find yourself using more cake mixes, why not?
 Even bakeries and restaurants use them!
 The point is not that you use a cake mix, but what you do with that cake mix.
-Here's how to make a box cake even better:
+Here's how to make a box cake even better.

 Use Milk or Other Liquids Instead of Water